krishan57gupta/Lymphatic_adipose_paper/README.md

 quality control, normalization, integration, PCA, UMAP, neighbor graph construction, clustering, annotation, and saves the processed intestine Seurat object.

-The implemented analysis includes retention of cells with 200–2500 detected genes, exclusion of cells with more than 30% mitochondrial reads, PCA/UMAP on 30 dimensions, and clustering at the configured resolution.
-Confirm all parameters against the final manuscript and script before publication.

 ### Step 5 — Run intestine downstream analyses and figures